rhfung/RFViewFactory/README.md

 * All RF prefixes renamed to RF.
 * [RFViewModel sharedModel].currentSection now reflects the actual section & view when SECTION_LAST is assigned
 * proper way to create singletons with ARC
-* renamed screenOverlay and screenOverlays as coachmark and coachmarks
+* renamed screenOverlay and screenOverlays as coachmark and coachmarks (breaking change)
+* `onCreate` is called in RFViewFactory, new method signature to override (breaking change)
+* autolayout removed
+* supports iOS 5

+Based on the Manticore View Factory.

-0.0.9: added helper intent for navigating to the previous screen
+* 0.0.9: added helper intent for navigating to the previous screen

-0.0.8: added screen overlays
+* 0.0.8: added screen overlays

-0.0.7: solve a bug where fast switching between activities would cause all activities to disappear
+* 0.0.7: solve a bug where fast switching between activities would cause all activities to disappear

-0.0.6: debug messages are written to the console log to ensure `onPause:` and `onResume:` superclass are called
+* 0.0.6: debug messages are written to the console log to ensure `onPause:` and `onResume:` superclass are called

-0.0.5: sections and views are properly resized and fitted to the parent
+* 0.0.5: sections and views are properly resized and fitted to the parent

-0.0.4: first stable release
+* 0.0.4: first stable release

 Known issues
 ------------